varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   ``varnishstat`` looks only at counters.
+   ``varnishstat`` looks only at counters, which give a good representation of the general health of Varnish.
+   Counters, unlike the rest of the log, are not directly mapped to a single request, but represent how many times a specific action has occurred since Varnish started.
    These counters are easily found in VSL, and are typically polled at reasonable interval to give the impression of real-time updates.
-   Counters, unlike the rest of the log, are not directly mapped to a single request, but represent how many times a specific action has occurred since Varnish started.

-   ``varnishstat`` gives a good representation of the general health of Varnish.
-   Unlike all other tools, ``varnishstat`` does not read log entries, but counters that Varnish updates in real-time.
-   It can be used to determine your request rate, memory usage, thread usage, number of failed backend connections, and more.
+   ``varnishstat`` can be used to determine the request rate, memory usage, thread usage, number of failed backend connections, and more.
    ``varnishstat`` gives you information just about anything that is not related to a specific request.

    There are over a hundred different counters available.
-   To increase the usefulness of ``varnishstat``, only counters with a value different from 0 is shown by default.
+   To increase the usefulness of ``varnishstat``, only counters with a value different from 0 are shown by default.

    ``varnishstat`` can be used interactively, or it can display the current values of all the counters with the ``-1`` option.
    Both methods allow you to specify specific counters using ``-f field1 -f field2 ..`` to limit the list.